itsjw/earnstudios.com/projects.md

 ---
 title: Projects
 projects-title-text: "# Creatively, we place *no restrictions* on what we invent."
 projects-text: 'Whether that involves building disruptive new brands or launching innovative products.
-However, we always abide by one rule: it must be the right thing to grow your business.'
+However, we always abide by one rule: it must be the right thing to grow your business faster and further.'
 layout: projects
 ---